 For more information about the strands please click the National Curriculum link at the bottom of this page.

 How can I be mentally healthy?

 Who am I going to be?
 (SRE unit)

 Is Peace possible?

 Please ensure that your child brings their reading book and diary to school every day.
-If you hear your child read at home, please record by writing a short note in their purple diary.
+If you hear your child read at home, please encourage your child to write a short note in their purple diary.
 This is so we can keep track of the books they’re reading and the regularity of reading outside of school.
 Teachers are available on the playground in the mornings and in the afternoon for a quick chat, please feel free to ask any questions or raise any concerns that you may have.
 Should you need a longer conversation, we are happy to have a discussion but please make an appointment at the office.
-If children would like to bring a water bottle to school, they may do so.
+If pupils would like to bring a water bottle to school, they may do so.